melchoy/dotfiles/README.md

-# Dotfiles & Config Manager
+# DOTCONFIGS & Config Manager

 This repository contains scripts and playbooks for setting up my development environment.